Suicide by cop: In literary fiction

-In To Kill a Mockingbird, Tom Robinson, a despondent black man who is imprisoned for a rape he did not commit, is shot 17 times and killed while trying to escape from prison in front of the prison guards.
+In To Kill a Mockingbird, Tom Robinson, a despondent black man who is on death row for a rape he did not commit, is shot 17 times and killed while trying to escape from the prison in front of the prison guards.

+In The Outsiders, Dallas Winston, a juvenile delinquent, aims an unloaded handgun at police officers with the intent of them shooting him; he is shot dead.